eugene-tarassov/vivado-risc-v/README.md

 If not using provided SD card image: the bootrom loads and executes boot.elf file from SD card DOS partition. boot.elf is regular executable ELF, it can contain any software suitable for RISC-V RV64 M mode.
-In case of Linux boot, boot.elf contains Berkeley Boot Loader and U-Boot.
+In case of Linux boot, boot.elf contains OpenSBI and U-Boot.

 The Makefile creates Vivado project directory, e.g. workspace/rocket64b2/vivado-nexys-video-riscv.
 You can open the project in Vivado GUI to see RISC-V SoC structure, make changes, add peripherals, rebuild the bitstream.
-The SoC occupies about 60% of FPGA, leaving plenty of space for experiments and developing additional hardware.
+The SoC occupies portion of FPGA, leaving plenty of space for experiments and developing additional hardware.

 RISC-V SoC in this repo uses BSCAN block to support both RISC-V debugging and FPGA access over same JTAG cable.